Multi-domain superiority – land, sea, air, cyber and space – that's what the defense of the future is really about – Image: Xpert.Digital

 Quantum technology as a paradigm shift

-Hub for security and defense - advice and information
+Hub for Security and Defense - Advice and Information

-The hub for security and defense offers well-founded advice and current information in order to effectively support companies and organizations in strengthening their role in European security and defense policy.
-In close connection to the SME Connect working group, he promotes small and medium -sized companies (SMEs) in particular that want to further expand their innovative strength and competitiveness in the field of defense.
-As a central point of contact, the hub creates a decisive bridge between SME and European defense strategy.
+The Security and Defence Hub offers expert advice and up-to-date information to effectively support companies and organizations in strengthening their role in European security and defence policy.
+Working closely with the SME Connect Defence Working Group, it particularly promotes small and medium-sized enterprises (SMEs) that wish to further develop their innovative capacity and competitiveness in the defence sector.
+As a central point of contact, the Hub thus creates a crucial bridge between SMEs and European defence strategy.

-Multi-domain warfare: spectrum control, long-range combat, land operations, aeromobility, and collective risk prevention
+Multi-domain warfare: spectrum control, long-range combat, land operations, aeromobility and collective risk prevention

 Electromagnetic spectrum as contested terrain

-Long-range combat and precision strikes
+Ranged combat and precision strikes

 Land maneuvers in modern warfare